Renunciation of Clinging to Our Own Aims

 Questions about Positive Force, “Merit”

 It’s difficult for me to understand the concept of positive force or merit.
-Could you maybe give some example from life that it would be easier to understand?
+Could you maybe give an example from life that it would be easier to understand?

 I’ve been working for many years now on my website, berzinarchives.com (relaunched in May 2016 as studybuddhism.com) and before that, I lived and worked in India for 29 years studying, but primarily serving my teachers, first Serkong Rinpoche, and then as my training with him progressed, serving His Holiness the Dalai Lama.
 I was Serkong Rinpoche’s interpreter.
 I arranged all his international travels, I translated for him whenever he taught, helped write letters for him, got all the visas for him and his attendants, etc. I also served occasionally as interpreter for His Holiness the Dalai Lama and carried out many projects for him around the world, and continue to do so.